Black Lives Matter

 What we’re doing:

-We’re participating in anti-racist work groups, following the work of Black, indigenous, and people of color, reading books and articles, attending workshops, listening to educational podcasts, and continuing to tune into the ways white supremacy shows up in our life and work.
-We take our responsibility to examine our own socialization, beliefs, and biases seriously.
+We’re following the work of Black, indigenous, and people of color, reading books and articles, attending workshops, listening to educational podcasts, and continuing to tune into the ways white supremacy shows up in our life and work.
+We take the responsibility to examine our own socialization, beliefs, and biases seriously.
 We recognize harm we have caused in the past, and are working to reduce the harm we may cause in the future.

 With an intersectional lens, we recognize that many of our clients - especially those with marginalized identities - have experienced and are experiencing trauma in some form or another (or many forms simultaneously).
 We strive to maintain a trauma-informed practice.
 We are always growing in our understanding of what that truly means, and we are learning ways we can be better equipped to be safer for our clients to work with.